jo3rn/jo3rn.de/README.md

 - Jörn Auerbach [@jo3rn](https://github.com/jo3rn)

-This is a mix of the gatsby starters [hero blog](https://github.com/greglobinski/gatsby-starter-hero-blog) and [startbootstrap-agency](https://github.com/thundermiracle/gatsby-startbootstrap-agency).
+This is a remix/extension of the gatsby starters [hero blog](https://github.com/greglobinski/gatsby-starter-hero-blog) and [startbootstrap-agency](https://github.com/thundermiracle/gatsby-startbootstrap-agency).
 See also the list of [contributors](https://github.com/jo3rn/jo3rn.de/graphs/contributors) who participated in this project.

 ## Contributing